An electronic program guide or EPG is an interactive screen guide you can use on live-streaming apps and more.

 In addition, IPTV subscribers often use an EPG when surfing or browsing through their various channel options.

-This article will provide you with a comprehensive look at what an EPG is and how it helps cord-cutters maximize their entertainment experience using the Amazon Firestick, Fire TV, Fire TV Cube, or other devices.
+This article will provide you with a comprehensive look at what an EPG is and how it helps cord-cutters maximize their entertainment experience using the Amazon Firestick, Fire TV, Fire TV Cube, or other streaming device.

 EPG and IPTV